-The nematode C. elegans is widely used for genetic studies of development, cell biology, and gene regulation.
+The nematode Caenorhabditis elegans (C. elegans) is widely used for genetic studies of development, cell biology, and gene regulation.
 In particular, because of its facile genetics, well-described nervous system, and complete genome sequence, it is particularly well suited to analysis of the molecular and cellular basis of nervous system function and development.
-The ability to functionally map the influence of particular genes to specific behavioral phenotypes makes it possible to use genetic analysis to functionally dissect the molecular mechanisms underlying poorly understood aspects of nervous system function such as addiction, learning and sensory perception.
+The ability to functionally map the influence of particular genes to specific behavioral phenotypes makes it possible to use genetic analysis to functionally dissect the molecular mechanisms underlying poorly understood aspects of nervous system function such as addiction, learning, and sensory perception.
 However, many genes with critical roles in neuronal function have effects on behavior that are difficult to describe precisely, or occur over time scales too long to be compatible with real-time scoring by a human observer.
-Therefore, to fully realize the potential of C. elegans for the genetic analysis of nervous system function, it is necessary to develop sophisticated methods for the rapid and consistent quantitation of mutant phenotypes, especially those related to behavior.
+Therefore, to fully realize the potential of C. elegans for the genetic analysis of the nervous system function, it is necessary to develop sophisticated methods for the rapid and consistent quantitation of mutant phenotypes, especially those related to behavior.

-One of the most important behaviors for the analysis of neuronal signal transduction mechanisms is egg-laying.
-Egg-laying in C. elegans occurs when embryos are expelled from the uterus through the contraction of 16 vulval and uterine muscles [White et al., 1986].
-In the presence of abundant food, wild-type animals lay eggs in a specific temporal pattern: egg-laying events tend to be clustered in short bursts, or active phases, which are separated by longer inactive phases during which eggs are retained.
-This egg-laying pattern can be accurately modeled as a three-parameter probabilistic process, in which animals fluctuate between discrete inactive, active, and egg-laying states [Waggoner et al., 1998].
-Egg-laying has also been shown to be coordinated with locomotion: specifically, animals undergo a transient increase in global speed immediately before each egg-laying event [Hardaker et al., 2001].
+One of the most important behaviors for the analysis of neuronal signal transduction mechanisms is egg laying.
+Egg laying in C. elegans occurs when embryos are expelled from the uterus through the contraction of 16 vulval and uterine muscles [1].
+In the presence of abundant food, wildtype animals lay eggs in a specific temporal pattern: egglaying events tend to be clustered in short bursts, or active phases, which are separated by longer inactive phases during which eggs are retained.
+This egg-laying pattern can be accurately modeled as a three-parameter probabilistic process in which animals fluctuate between discrete inactive, active, and egg-laying states [2].
+Egg laying has also been shown to be coordinated with locomotion: specifically, animals undergo a transient increase in global speed immediately before each egg-laying event [3].
 Many neurotransmitters and neuronal signal transduction pathways have been shown to have specific effects on egg-laying behavior; thus it has become an important behavioral assay for the analysis of many neurobiological problems in C. elegans.